ando76/CSS-Guidelines/README.md

 to govern widths of columns and pages, I can leave components totally free of any dimensions (as discussed above).

 Font sizes I set in rems with a pixel fallback.
+(IS IT WORTH DOING EMS TOO FOR OLD IEs?
+Need to test this).
-This gives the accessibility benefits of ems with the confidence of pixels.
+This gives the accessibility
+benefits of ems with the confidence of pixels.
 Here is a handy Sass mixin to work out a rem and pixel fallback for you (assuming you set your base font size in a variable somewhere):